Aoi124/cs50x_final_project/README.md

 You can also use pygame to make Invader games or Mario-like games.
 I'm planning to try it later.

 ## How to install pygame
 This library can be use by any people if you install.
-If you want to use, pygame please access the following URL.
+If you want to use pygame, please access the following URL.

 https://www.pygame.org/wiki/GettingStarted

 `pip install pygame`

+Pygame requires Python.
+If you don't already have Python, you can download it from python.org.
+Use python 3.7.7 or greater, because it is much friendlier to newbies, and additionally runs faster.

 ## How to play pygame
 1. Clone or download this project.